 Has this happened to you?

 You’re in an IEP meeting.
 You’ve done your research, you’ve studied, you’ve read.
-And now you are being told something that you are just certain is not true.
+And now you are being told something you are just certain is false.

 - Go in prepared.
 You know what your sticking points are going to be.
 So have your data ready.
 If you are going to ask for an IEE, have that section printed off from IDEA.
 If you are debating ESY, print that off and bring it.

 - As usual, don’t sign anything besides an attendance sheet.
-Follow up with data and documentation later, with your after-meeting email.
-Whatever you needed to look up–laws, testing protocols, etc., look it up and send to them after the meeting.
+Follow up with data and documentation later with your after-meeting email.
+Whatever you need to look up–laws, testing protocols, etc., look it up and send it to them after the meeting.

 - Try to remain confident.
 This is why the IEP process must be a year-long process and ongoing.
 If you throw together a bunch of information the night before, you’re more likely to doubt yourself and fall for this.